 If someone has a different range of ideal GPU temp then please share with us in our comment box.

-You can download a GPU temp monitor from a trusted site to check GPU temp.
-Most GPU temp monitors are free software and easy to install as well.
+There are plenty of GPU temperature monitors for Windows 10 and you can download them from trusted sites i.e softlay.com.
+Most of these GPU temp monitors are free software and easy to install as well.

 These GPU heat monitors don’t take much space on your hard disk.
 It also doesn’t cause errors in the operating system.

-But if you have AMD or Nvidia GPU then they have also developed their GPU monitoring software.
-While talking about NVIDIA temperature monitor they have developed the NVIDIA control panel.
+If you have AMD or Nvidia GPU then they have developed their GPU monitoring software.
+While talking about the NVIDIA temperature monitor they have developed the NVIDIA control panel.

 For example, an AMD temperature monitor known as the AMD control center is available on their site.

-Most of the time when you purchase new GPU these temp monitors software are pre-installed in them.
-But if these core temp gadgets are missing then you can download them from ADM or Nvidia sites.
+Most of the time when you purchase a new GPU these temp monitors software are pre-installed on them.
+But if these graphics card temp gadgets are missing then you can download them from ADM or Nvidia sites.